cblair28/Mobile-Device-Autocomplete/README.md

 getWords("nee") --> [need (1)]

 getWords("th")  --> [that (2), thing (2), the (1), think (1), third (1), this (1), thoroughly (1)]

+I've included a junit test file where I made sure the program can be trained multiple times and update, the sample input/output works, and it handles large blocks of text with punctuation + capitalization.

+Because this needs to work fast, here is a short analysis of the time complexity of the program:
+Training with a block of text iterates through all the words and enters them into a TreeMap, which is back by a red/black tree, so that would be O(nlog(n)).

+For the getWords function, creating the submap is O(1), iterating through the elements and putting them into a list is O(n), and sorting them in the list is O(nlog(n)).
+So, the entire operation takes O(nlog(n)) + O(n) + O(1), which simplifies to O(nlog(n)) as well.